-Though Group Policy editor is not installed in Windows 10 Home version by default, installation files are available there.
+Though the Group Policy editor is not installed in the Windows 10 Home version by default, installation files are available there.
 You just need to install these files and Group Policy Editor will be enabled.
-If you are a pro user, you can use DISM Tool to install Group Policy Editor files and enable gpedit.msc.
+If you are a pro user, you can use the DISM Tool to install Group Policy Editor files and enable gpedit.msc.
 But if you are a normal user, worry not, you can use a batch file created by MajorGeeks to do the job.

 Step 1: Download Gpedit Enabler Script

 Download the batch file from this link.
 After downloading, save this file to any folder on your computer.
 Or simply put this batch file on your desktop.

 If you are wondering about the content of this batch file, here is the basic functionality used in this script:

 @echo off pushd "%~dp0" dir /b %SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientExtensions-Package~3*.mum >List.txt dir /b %SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientTools-Package~3*.mum >>List.txt for /f %%i in ('findstr /i .
 List.txt 2^>nul') do dism /online /norestart /add-package:"%SystemRoot%\servicing\Packages\%%i" exit

 Step 2: Run the Batch Script as Administrator

 Right-click on the batch file and select “Run as Administrator“.
 Please note that you must have Administrative privileges to run the script.

 You may also see UAC Prompt.
 So, click Yes to continue.